 There are two classic mistakes people make when faced with a dental emergency.
 They either don’t seek care, thinking it really is not as bad as they think.
 Or they do the opposite — they overestimate the severity of the emergency and head to the emergency room.
 Both result in delayed care and put you at risk of losing your tooth completely.
-Avoid the stress by turning to your dentist in Columbus from the start!
+Avoid the stress by turning to your dentist in Clintonville from the start!

 Some of the most common situations the team at Creative Smiles treats as emergencies include: